SMC242/uni-notes/soc/Authors/Michel Foucault.md

 - No mentions of systemic pressures like racism
 - In his view, power is dispersed throughout society
 - There is no dominant class applying these methods of control
-- Not very useful outwith a Western context
+- Not very useful outwith a Western contextt